akarazhev/crypto-scout-test/README.md

 - `BybitMockData.get(...)` throws `IllegalStateException` if a fixture is not found and may propagate parsing exceptions.
 - `PodmanCompose.up()/down()` throw `IllegalStateException` on command failure or timeout.
-- Resource resolution is performed via `ClassLoader` and then resolved to a disk path; ensure your test runtime provides resources on the filesystem (e.g., Maven places them under `target/test-classes`).
+- Resource loading: `BybitMockData` reads JSON fixtures from the classpath. `PodmanCompose` resolves `podman/` assets to a real directory automatically: if they are on disk it uses them; if packaged in a JAR it extracts them to a temporary folder.
+No manual resource copying is required.

 ## License